simonlevinsson-spinit/portal-starter/README.md

 It is also an environment where new portal features can be spiked, tested and documented.

+## Reference module
+My-module-app(sic!) is an external built module without any folder or workspace dependencies in this monorepo.
+This app was created externally and copied to this monorepo.
+To be able to be used as an Module the shell project was published with `npm pack` and included as an devDependency in my-module-app.
+My-module-app(sic!) was also published with `npm pack` and set as dependecy in portal-app.

 # Portal basics

 The portal allows different applications to execute within a shared context.